Note: this list of places includes island features such as summits, but not islands as such.

-Collon HillHillWicklowCounty, in Binnion List, Basalt and gabbro Bedrock
+Collon HillHillWicklowCounty in Leinster Province, in Binnion List, Basalt and gabbro Bedrock

 This hill is unnamed on OS maps, but it is mentioned in the Parliamentary Gazetter of Ireland: Collon-hill, 3¾ miles south-south-west of Wicklow, 782 feet.
 James Fraser describes in more detail in A Hand Book for Travellers in Ireland: Two miles to the seaward of Kilboy bridge [near Kilbride] is the Hill of Collon.
 It attains an elevation of 782 feet and is remarkable as rising considerably over the lower hills with which the surface of the country is varied; and from it an extensive view of the coast and country around are obtained.
 The townlands of Cullen Upper and Lower appear to have the same name in a variant spelling.
 For origin of name, see also Collin Top and Big Collin (Co.
 Antrim).
 Has been called Castletimon Hill.

 Collon Hill is the 1314th highest place in Ireland.
-Collon Hill is the second most easterly summit in the Dublin/Wicklow area.
-Trackback: http://mountainviews.ie/summit/1011/
+Collon Hill is the second most easterly summit in the Wicklow area.
+Linkback: https://mountainviews.ie/summit/1011/